 What makes you unique?

-Every company has unique strengths and – yes – weaknesses.
-Or at the very least, there are things your company does and those it doesn’t.
+Every company has unique services, strengths and weaknesses.
 By collaborating with your competitors, you can be of service to your customers even when they are looking for something that might lie outside your core offerings.

 For instance, you might own a fleet that does yard maintenance and you do an excellent job that your customers value.
 But you like to focus on the maintenance and have no interest in expanding your offerings into landscape architecture.
-You might have a competitor who, yes, also performs lawn maintenance, but you know is also excellent at doing custom landscape designs.
-If you have a customer looking to update or refresh their yard with some custom landscaping, what’s the better option, saying you don’t do it or pointing them in the direction of someone who you know will do an outstanding job for them?
-If you want to continue to earn the trust of your customers, you’ll point them in the right direction.
+You might have a competitor who also performs lawn maintenance but also excellent at doing custom landscape designs.
+If you have a customer looking to update or refresh their yard with some custom landscaping, what’s the better option: saying you don’t do it or pointing them in the direction of someone who you know will do an outstanding job for them?
+Pointing your customers to a company that performs the services they're seeking is a great way to cement their trust in you.

 - Don’t do this ad-hoc.
 Look at your strengths and those of your competitors and build these partnerships formally by reaching out to them.
 Figure out your priorities and come to an agreement (more on this in a bit!) on how to collaborate for everybody’s benefit.

 - Maybe you’ve got all the work you need for now, but you still want that customer you turn away to remember dealing with you as a positive experience – giving them a good reference is a great way to do that, and maybe the next time they’re looking they’ll remember that and you’ll have the space in your schedule to fill their need.
 This is an excellent way to build customer trust.
 They’ll see you as a business that wants to help them out and isn’t worried about a little competition.